-1 Click [9] to display a dialog window with the current date-time:

-UTC time: Greenwich mean time (GMT)

-Local Time: date-time where the RCS server is installed

-Console time: date-time of the console used and which can be converted.

-2 Change the time zone and click Save to confirm and exit: all displayed dates-times are converted as requested.
+- Click [9] to display a dialog window with the current date-time.
+UTC time: Greenwich mean time (GMT) Local time: date-time where the RCS server is installed Console time: date-time of the console used that can be converted. - 2 Change the time zone and click Save to confirm and exit: all displayed dates-times are converted as requested.